samkenxstream/appengine-plugins-core/README.md

 IMPORTANT:
 This library is used by Google internal plugin development teams to share App Engine related code.
-It's use for any other purpose is highly discouraged and unsupported.
+Its use for any other purpose is highly discouraged and unsupported.
 Visit our [App Engine documentation](https://cloud.google.com/appengine/docs/admin-api/) for more information on Google supported clients for App Engine administration.